mrwersa/saba-pharma-bot/README.md

 # Saba Pharma Bot

-A streamlined Telegram bot that quickly fetches UK pharmacy data, specializing in Boots pharmacies.
-This bot accepts UK postcodes or direct pharmacy ODS codes and returns information about Boots pharmacies including their services.
+A streamlined Telegram bot that quickly fetches UK pharmacy data from PharmData.co.uk.
+This bot accepts UK postcodes or direct pharmacy ODS codes and returns detailed information about pharmacies including their services and metrics.

 📱 [Open in Telegram: @saba_pharma_bot](https://t.me/saba_pharma_bot)

 ## Key Features

-- 🔍 **Boots Pharmacy Search**: Find Boots pharmacies near any UK postcode
+- 🔍 **Pharmacy Search**: Find pharmacies near any UK postcode
 - 🏥 **Direct Lookup**: Look up pharmacies by their ODS codes (e.g., FJ144)
-- 💊 **Service Overview**: See what services are available at the pharmacy
+- 💊 **Service Overview**: See what services are available at the pharmacy with metrics
-- 📋 **Clean Interface**: Simple and easy-to-read results
+- 📋 **Clean Interface**: Each pharmacy displayed in a separate message for easy reading
+- 🔗 **Direct Links**: Links to view full pharmacy details on PharmData
 - 🚀 **Parallel Processing**: Uses concurrent tasks for faster results
 - ⏱️ **Timeout Protection**: Optimized for reliable performance on Heroku